Last Updated on November 24, 2020 by Oddmund Groette

 - Best month: October 2008, 220 000 USD (September, October and November was terrific that year)

 - Total number of shares traded: almost 170 million

 - Value of shares traded: approximately 5.1 billion USD

-Here is a graph showing my accumulated profits since start (number of days on the x-axis, 2002 until may 2012):
+Here is a graph showing my accumulated profits since the start (number of days on the x-axis, 2002 until May 2012):

-It illustrates the good thing about good daytrading: there is no significant drawdown (click here for article on pros and cons of daytrading).
+It illustrates the good thing about good daytrading: there is no significant drawdown (click here for an article on the pros and cons of daytrading).

 2006 to 2009 were the really stellar years.
 I had just 15 losing days in 2006, 17 in 2007 and 8 in 2008.
 I consider 2002 and 2003 as a foundation to get experience and to learn.
 However, the conclusion of this graph is the following: The first third is nice, I love the middle third and the last third is quite depressing.
 I will write more about the latter third later.

 - To motivate me (I am having a tough time making money now)

 - To summarize before I start trading other strategies